perdacherMartin/hilbertJoin/README.md

 - cmake version >= 3.7.0
 - Linux package: *build-essential*, including *GNU make* version >= 4.1

+### Random number generators
+- We use the random number generator provided by Intel&copy; MKL.
+Therefore, a working [Intel&copy; MKL](https://software.intel.com/en-us/mkl) environment at `/opt/intel` should be installed.

 # Before compilation

 To explicitly ensure, that CMake will use the GNU compiler use: